 More than 70 kilometres of white beaches are waiting to welcome you!

 Palmas” remains a very popular destination for people wishing for a more tranquil holiday or retirement property.
-Las Palmas the largest city in the Canary Islands and offers sightseeing, shopping & gorgeous beaches.
+Las Palmas the largest city in the Canary Islands and offers sightseeing, shopping and gorgeous beaches.

 Visitors to Gran Canaria mostly stay in one of the resorts along the South coast.
 San Agustín, Playa del Inglés, Maspalomas, Puerto Rico and Puerto de Mogán amongst the most popular.

-The north of the island is usually cooler than the south with the inland regions can be cloudy & experience more rainfall.
+The north of the island is usually cooler than the south with the inland regions can be cloudy and experience more rainfall.